 Parents and students making application to the school system shall complete a registration form.
 All immunizations and health requirements shall be met prior to the admission of the student.
-Copies of records and transcripts shall be obtained from sending schools with authorization of the parent or guardian or student if eighteen years of age or more in accordance with Board Policy 5141.3 Health Assessments and Immunizations.
+Copies of records and transcripts shall be obtained from sending schools with authorization of the parent or guardian or student if eighteen years of age or more.
+Students entering the school system at any grade level, from a dormitory situation, will be required to have completed a tuberculin test within the last thirty (30) days. in accordance with Board Policy 5141.3 Health Assessments and Immunizations.
 Students born in high risk countries and entering school in Connecticut for the first time should receive either TST (tuberculin skin test) or IGRA (interferon-gamma release assay).
 Any individual found to be positive shall have an appropriate medical management plan developed that includes a chest radiograph.
 Students not already known to have a positive test for tuberculosis should be tested if they meet any of the risk factors for TB infection